India, Nepal ink several agreements as Jaishankar holds 'productive' talks with his counterpart Saud | Law-Order

 Earlier, Jaishankar called on President Ramchandra Paudel and Prime Minister Pushpa Kamal Dahal 'Prachanda' during which the two sides exchanged substantive views on the age-old, unique, and multifaceted Nepal-India relations.

-Jaishankar called on Prime Minister Prachanda at the latter’s office 'Singhdurbar' and conveyed the warm wishes of Prime Minister Narendra Modi.
+Jaishankar called on Prime Minister Prachanda at the latter's office 'Singhadurbar' and conveyed the warm wishes of Prime Minister Narendra Modi.

 Nepal is important for India in the context of its overall strategic interests in the region, and the leaders of the two countries have often noted the age-old ''Roti Beti'' relationship.